tysontruong/dusk/readme.md

 Just kidding!
 Version 1.1.0 upgrades the binary and allows for headless operation.

-To run your scraping headless, check out `DuskTestCase.php`, make sure to add ChromeOptions to your use statements, and set the `$options` variable and pass it through to the RemoteWebDriver like pcitured below.
+To run your scraping headless, check out `DuskTestCase.php`, make sure to add ChromeOptions to your use statements, and set the `$options` variable and pass it through to the RemoteWebDriver like pictured below.

 ```php
 use Facebook\WebDriver\Chrome\ChromeOptions;